 If you have aging skin:

-You might think — since our skin gets drier as we age, that pores in aging skin would appear smaller — but according to Dr. King, that’s not that case.
+You might think — since our skin gets drier as we age, that pores in aging skin would appear smaller — but according to Dr. King, that’s not the case.
 “As our skin ages, collagen and elastin decrease, and laxity increases,” says Dr. King.
 “This can make pores appear larger because they’re not as well supported by the framework of collagen and elastin.”
 Translation: They sag.

 If you have combination skin:

 Those with combination skin usually experience oiliness in the T-zone, where facial pores are therefore often the largest.
 Dr. King recommends treating combo skin similar to how you’d treat pores on oily and acne-prone skin — salicylic acid toner for the oily T-zone area, and topical retinoids for the whole face, as tolerated.
-(Our Avocado Melt Retinol Sleeping Mask has encapsulated retinol to deliver it gently and without irritation.)
 Salicylic acid and retinoids can work together to exfoliate dead skin cells while stimulating collagen production for less visible pores.
-Also, look for formulas that offer both moisture (for dry areas) and gentle exfoliation (for that oily T-zone): You can find hydrating hyaluronic acid and watermelon — which quickly plump up cell walls — paired with AHAs in the Watermelon Glow Sleeping Mask.

 To get the nitty-gritty on your pores, keep reading: